Gelcoat Crack Repair: DIY or Professional Help?

-The gelcoat protects your boat’s hull from many elements such as the sun, wind, salt water, dirt, dust and grime.
+The gelcoat (also spelled gel coat) protects your boat’s hull from many elements such as the sun, wind, salt water, dirt, dust and grime.
 In the process, even with proper maintenance, the gelcoat becomes susceptible to cracks, chips and scratches.
 These imperfections should be repaired before they can cause serious damage to the hull.
 Gelcoat crack repair can be done as an easy at-home job or you can get the help of a professional service.
 Which option will give you better results?
 Let’s find out.

 Gelcoat crack repair is a pretty easy task.
 The process involves cleaning the area, wet sanding the crack using medium grit sandpaper and filling the crack with pigmented gelcoat paste.
 Let it cure completely, then sand the crack again for a smooth finish.
 Follow by polishing and waxing.

 Sanding is the most delicate process of this whole repair job.
-If not done with proper care, you can sand right through the gelcoat which will need an expensive repair job.
+If not done with proper care, you can sand right through the gelcoat, which will need an expensive repair job.
 You have to choose a sandpaper with a grit of about 1500.

 The most challenging task is getting the gelcoat paste to match the exact color of the existing color of the hull.
 You will have to mix several trial batches before you can get a shade that is very close.
-Don’t expect to get the exact color because the gelcoat color will fade considerably due to being exposed to different weather conditions.
+Don’t expect to get the exact color because the gelcoat color will fade considerably due to exposure to different weather conditions.
 Also new gelcoat changes color once it is cured.
 So let your trial batches harden (by adding the catalyst) before you decide which color is right.
 But if your hull is white color, you will be able to do a nearly invisible repair.

 There are several advantages to getting professional help for gelcoat crack repair.
 It is a very time consuming job, so if you are doing a DIY job, prepare to spend a few hours on this.
 By taking your boat to a professional service, you can avoid this hassle.
 You can also avoid the dangers that come with inexperienced sanding.
 Professionals are trained to use sandpaper without damaging the surrounding area or penetrating the surface more than necessary.
 They will, additionally, do a better job when it comes to getting the gelcoat color right.